Canudos: Suppression of the Community

 The first three invasions were amply defeated by the villagers.
 However, in 1897, a considerably larger fourth invasion force managed to overwhelm the village.
 Their success was in part helped by the death, from dysentery, of Antônio Conselheiro, during the early stages of the siege.
 The Brazilian army showed no mercy, brutally massacring the survivors and destroying the entire village.
-An academician, Alvim Horcades, would thus describe the massacre:
+An academic, Alvim Horcades, would thus describe the massacre:

 "Eu vi e assisti a sacrificar-se todos aqueles miseráveis (...) e com sinceridade o digo: em Canudos foram degolados quase todos os prisioneiros (...)
 Arrancar-se a vida a uma criancinha (...) é o maior dos barbarismos e dos crimes que o homem pode praticar." ("I saw and witnessed the sacrifice of all those poor people (...) and I say with all sincerity: in Canudos almost all the prisoners were beheaded (...)
 To take the life of a little child (...) is the greatest of cruelties and crimes man can commit.")

 Post-War Canudos

 Today the area is submerged by water, the result of the Cocorobó Dam project in the 1970s, which blocked the Vaza-Barris River and flooded the old city.
 At low water the ruins of the church that was once the village's centrepiece can occasionally be seen.
 Once a year, in October, a mass is held to commemorate those lost in what is known today as the War of Canudos.
-The municipality of Nova Canudos was built nearby, at latitude 09º53'48" South and longitude 39º01'35" West, and currently has around 13,000 inhabitants.
+The municipality of Nova Canudos was built nearby, at latitude 09°53'48" South and longitude 39°01'35" West, and currently has around 13,000 inhabitants.

 The story of Canudos was told by war correspondent Euclides da Cunha in the book Os Sertões (1901; translated into English as Rebellion in the Backlands, 1944), which helped inspire and provide material for the novel The War of the End of the World by Peruvian Nobel Laureate Mario Vargas Llosa (1981).
 The conflict was also described at length by Peter Robb in "A Death in Brazil" (2004).
 In fictional form it appears in the novel "The First Garment" (1975) by a Georgian writer Guram Dochanashvili.

 The municipality contains the 1321 ha Canudos State Park, created in 1986 to commemorate the War of Canudos.